uc-cdis/gen3-user-data-library/docs/remaining_work.md

 - meant to track overall number of user lists over time, can increase/decrease as they get created/deleted -> for `TOTAL_USER_LIST_GAUGE`
 - Do we really want to throw if they add extra unused params? fastapi doesn't
--  abstract design for MAX_LISTS/ITEMS
-    - max lists should be checked on ANY create, so abstract it from endpoint/db
-    - max items should be checked on ANY create/update, so abstract it from endpoint nuance
-    - where should we check config? e.g. where should abstraction be? middleware?

 ## Tests